-AF: What about your David Mraz shoots has made it your favorite celeb shoot?
+AFM: What about your Jason Mraz shoots has made it your favorite celeb shoot?

 DH: I think what made the shoot so RAD is I didn’t have to play the director like I do.
 From the second I met Jason, everything felt organic.
 Almost like I had met him before and we were friends just catching up for a beer or something, totally stress free.
 It wasn’t work; it was fun, and, for me, it was quite exciting because I was hanging with one of my favorite musicians….and man has that guy got some TALENT!!!!